-Stockholdors' Dights under Stockholdors' Bights not in Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code The shareholders have the right to receive timely To encourage attendance and participation, we and transparent information about the provide free parking, meals and tokens during Corporation.
-Annual and Special Stockholders' Meetings.
+Stockholders' Rights under The Corporation Code Stockholders' Rights not in The Corporation Code The shareholders have the right to receive timely and transparent information about the Corporation.
+To encourage attendance and participation, we provide free parking, meals and tokens during Annual and Special Stockholders' Meetings.
 The Board recognizes and shall respect the rights of the stockholders under the law, the articles of incorporation and the by-laws, specifically the stockholders' right to vote, pre-emptive rights, power of inspection, right to dividend and appraisal rights.
 Stockholders' meetings shall be conducted fairly and in a transparent manner and the stockholders shall be encouraged to personally attend such meetings.
 If they cannot attend, they should be apprised ahead of time of their right to appoint a proxy.
 Subject to the requirements of the by-laws, the exercise of that right shall not be unduly restricted and any doubts about the validity of a proxy should be resolved in the stockholders' favor.
 The Board shall promote the rights of stockholders, remove impediments to the exercise of those rights and provide an adequate avenue for them to seek timely redress for the breach of their rights.
 The Board shall take appropriate steps to remove excessive or unnecessary costs and other administrative impediments to the stockholders' meaningful participation in meetings, whether by in person or by proxy.
 Accurate and timely information should be made available to the stockholders to enable them to make a sound judgment on all matters brought to their attention for consideration and approval.
 The Board shall give minority stockholders the right to propose the items for discussion that relate directly to the business of the corporation.